nealj1/comp-4730-1st-project/README.md

 Choose a dataset from the UC Irvine Machine Learning Repository (https://archive.ics.uci.edu) with at least 5000 instances and 20 attributes for classification or regression.
 Compare how the different approaches seen in class perform on this dataset to predict accurately the classes or the values of the unlabeled data.
 You should determine what are the best hyper-parameters for each approach you are using.

+## Project Structure

+- `main.py`: This script is dedicated to data testing and comprehensive dataset analysis.
+- `printing.py`: Similar to main.py, this script serves the purpose of conducting data testing and in-depth dataset examination.
+- `mushroom.py`: This file encompasses the refined and optimized codebase, offering enhanced code quality and functionality.
+- `neural_net.py`: An upcoming component of the project, this script will focus on the development and implementation of a neural network for future enhancements.

 # Virtual Environment Setup

 This guide will help you set up a Python virtual environment for your project to manage dependencies and isolate them from your system-wide Python installation.